Care of lacerations

 Sutures are the best choice for

-Because sutures can serve as an entry site for bacteria and there is a significant amount of foreign material under the skin, they have the highest rate of infection.
+Because sutures can serve as an entry site for bacteria and there is a significant amount of foreign material under the skin, they have the highest rate of infection among materials used to close lacerations.
 Suture materials can be monofilament or braided and absorbable or nonabsorbable.
-Characteristics and uses vary (see table Suture Materials); generally, absorbable material is used for deep dermal sutures, and nonabsorbable material is used for percutaneous ones.
+Characteristics and uses vary (see table ); generally, absorbable material is used for deep dermal sutures, and nonabsorbable material is used for percutaneous ones.
 Outcomes using rapidly absorbing absorbable sutures are comparable to those using nonabsorbable sutures.
 Rapidly absorbing absorbable sutures should be considered when suture removal is undesirable, such as in children and nonadherent patients.
 Braided material generally has higher tissue reactivity and thus poses a slightly higher risk of infection than does monofilament but is soft and easy to handle and has good knot security.
 Absorbable sutures containing antiseptic agents such as triclosan are available and may help reduce infection.

 General goals include the following: